amt-donal-miles-gyasi/dev-jobs-web-app/README.md

 -CSS 3
 -Javascript

-##Future Updates
+## Future Updates
-Need to work on th search bar overlay foe the mobile view in CSS Need to fix the load more button
+Need to work on the search bar overlay for the mobile view in CSS Need to fix the load more button.

-###Useful resources
+### Useful resources
 -youtube
 -stackoverflow